jakelangham/kestrel/docs/source/settings_and_parameters/initial conditions.rst

 A *Cube* block places a volume of flowing material with a rectangular base into the simulation at the initial time.
 The following declarations are **required**:

-The location of the cube can be specified by giving *either*
+The location of the volume can be specified by giving *either*

     - the latitude (:code:`cubeLat`) and longitude (:code:`cubeLon`) of its centre

 *or*

-    - the offset of the cube centre from the centre of the domain (:code:`cubeX`, :code:`cubeY`), in metres.
+    - the offset of the volume's centre from the centre of the domain (:code:`cubeX`, :code:`cubeY`), in metres.

 These **required** specifiers give: